Mujiv Hataman: Full term as ARMM Governor

 When the ARMM was abolished and the Bangsamoro Autonomous Region established in its place, the Bangsamoro Transition Authority (BTA) was instituted as an interim regional government body.
 As per law, Hataman as Regional Governor of the ARMM at the time of the region's abolishment automatically becomes a member of the BTA but opted against joining the interim body so he could focus on pursuing local humanitarian and security programs in his home province of Basilan.

 Cabinet

 House of Representatives

 Since 2019, Hataman has been serving as the representative of Basilan's lone district.
 He served as a House Deputy Speaker from 2019 until 2022.
 In 2022, he joined the minority bloc and was named as a deputy minority leader.

 Notable house votes

 On July 10, 2020, he was one of the 11 representatives who voted to grant the franchise renewal of ABS-CBN.

+Governor of Basilan

+Hataman was elected governor of Basilan in the 2025 Philippine general election, defeating his nephew, Jay Hataman Salliman.
+One of his first acts in office was banning his name and image from being used in official projects.

 Human rights advocacy

 Mujiv served as a program coordinator of the Kahapan Foundation—Moro Human Rights Center (Kahapan-MHRC).
 When he was elected to Congress, he sponsored the Anti-Discrimination Bill, which affirmed the International Convention against All form of Racial Discrimination.